Here’s a look at the life of entrepreneur, philanthropist and NBA Hall of Fame point guard Magic Johnson.

 1975-1977 - Is named to the All-State team and leads his team to a state championship.
-He's a nationally sought after commodity by college basketball programs and chooses Michigan State University in East Lansing.
+He is a nationally sought after commodity by college basketball programs and chooses Michigan State University in East Lansing.

 1978 - The Michigan State Spartans win the Big Ten Championship.

-1979 - Leaves Michigan State to turn pro.
+1979 - Johnson leaves Michigan State to turn pro.
 He is the NBA first overall draft pick and is selected by the Los Angeles Lakers.

 1982 - Is named Finals MVP after a 4-2 win over the Philadelphia 76ers.

-1987 - Is named Finals MVP for a 4-2 win over Larry Bird and the Boston Celtics.
+1987 - Is named Finals MVP after a 4-2 win over Larry Bird and the Boston Celtics.
 He is also named League MVP.

 1987 - Magic Johnson Enterprises is founded.
-Johnson is chairman and CEO.
+Johnson is the chairman and CEO.

 1988 - Johnson’s fifth NBA championship is the Lakers second championship win in two years, a 4-3 win over the Detroit Pistons.